100 Sights in Aachen, Germany (with Map and Images)

 The Sandkaulpark is the second largest park within the Aachen Alleenring after the Elisengarten.
 It was one of the few inner-city areas to be laid out in Aachen after the war by the so-called alignment line straightening.
 The residential buildings at the time, which were largely bomb-damaged, were demolished.
 The park is located within the monument area of protection zone B.

-The building, known as Haus Löwenstein, at Markt No. 41, corner of Pontstraße in Aachen was built in parallel to the Aachen town hall and completed around 1344.
-In addition to the cathedral and town hall, it is one of the few Gothic buildings that survived the large city fire of 1656.
+The building known as Haus Löwenstein at Markt No. 41, on the corner of Pontstraße in Aachen, was built parallel to Aachen's town hall and completed around 1344.
+Along with the cathedral and town hall, it is one of the few Gothic buildings that survived the great city fire of 1656.

 Maria im Tann is the centre for child, youth and family welfare and youth vocational assistance of the city of Aachen on the outskirts of the Preuswald district.
 It has its origins in the lung sanatorium for adults, which has existed since 1909 and its expansion to include a children's home in 1916, and has been managed since 1995 by the "Catholic Education Association for the Rhine Province" and the affiliated "Betriebsführungsgesellschaft mbH".
 The centre described above is a member of the "Working Group of Catholic Institutions and Services of Educational Assistance in the Diocese of Aachen" of the Aachen branch of the German Caritas Association and is currently home to around 220 children and young people.
 Around 110 employees are employed.